 As a class, discuss each child’s thoughts at the end of this activity.
-This will help your students recognize that they should treat people how they themselves wish to be treated, but also think how the other person wishes to be treated.
+This will help your students recognise that they should treat people how they themselves wish to be treated, but also think how the other person wishes to be treated.

 Create a Class Puzzle

 Appreciating and respecting each other as individuals is a wonderful lesson to learn.
 However, recognizing that your classroom is a sum of its unique parts is a great way to build teamwork and co-operation in the classroom!